BurakAhmet/cs50x/README.md

 # cs50x
-This repository is for harvard's CS50x course.
+This repository is for Harvard's CS50x course.